ccn0/usui/README.md

 * `value: String || Number` or `checked: Boolean`

 Sets the `value`/`checked` attribute of the input element.

+* `forceNative: false`

+Forces the input to use the native variant of the input instead of modules.

 * Excess parameters are set as attributes of the input element.